ScrollPrize/scrollprize-website/docs/01_overview.md

 * The first batch of prizes will be **3 prizes of $2,000 each** (plus a fun surprise!), which you must submit for by **April 11th 11:59pm PT**.
 * If you are submitting as a team, the team leader should make the submission, and is responsible for distributing the prize money (and fun surprise) among the team.
 * Make your submissions [here](https://forms.gle/4qiDBW4uxKET87oh8).

+### Private Prizes (10x $250)

+We're looking to learn what people are working on, and to reward folks who have privately been exploring the data.
+It's simple:

+* Tell us in 1-2 paragraphs what you have done so far and/or are planning to do (privately, we'll keep it confidential).
+* We select **10 submissions** that get **$250**!

+You don't need to have made much progress at all to be eligible.
+Even a solid idea that you haven't implemented yet could win.
+We will not share anything about your submission with anyone.

+Email team@scrollprize.org before **Tuesday, April 11th 11:59pm PT** (same as the open source prize deadline).
+If you have a team, please have the team leader send the email, and include who is on the team.

 ### Future Progress Prizes